zeyneptandogan/Megatron-LM/scripts/conversion/README.md

 	--save-dir SAVE_DIR \
 	--hf-tokenizer HF_TOKENIZER_NAME  # Optional, set it to save the tokenizer config in `SAVE_DIR`.
 ```
-In case you are converting experimental Apertus models, make sure to install the latest version of the transformers fork before running the conversion:
+In order to be able to convert Apertus models, we instantiate a custom HF `SwissAIForCausalLM`; make sure to install the latest version of the transformers fork before running the conversion:
 ```
 git clone https://github.com/swiss-ai/transformers.git
 cd transformers